-Looking through images from last winter, this twilight scene of Great Meadow’s frozen marsh caught my eye.
+Looking through images from winters passed, this twilight scene of Great Meadow’s frozen marsh caught my eye.
 I didn’t realize it at the time, but in the upper left corner of the darkening sky, with his handle pointing down and his spout pointing up, is the distinct sparkle of the Big Dipper, the seven brightest stars of the constellation Ursa Major.

 (Best viewed Large by scrolling below or clicking on the image above to zoom.)